Let’s end this crazy year with a quick story about life…

 Some might say you are incredibly wealthy and privileged.
 So remember to be thankful for all the things you do have.
 Let your enthusiasm rise from the doldrums by seizing the very real and present opportunity you have to be appreciative.
 Breathe it in.
-And then do your best to take the next smallest step forward.
+And then do your best to take the next smallest step forward into 2021.

 It’s your turn…

-I sincerely hope you will join us in keeping the points and principles in this post at the top of your mind this holiday season and into the New Year. 🙂
+I sincerely hope you will join us in keeping the points and principles in this post at the top of your mind today and into the New Year. 🙂

 But before you go, let us know: